anubisrises101/Netsweeper/README.md

 The origin of Minesweeper is unclear.
 According to TechRadar, the first version of the game was 1990's Microsoft Minesweeper.
 Cited - Wikimedia Foundation.
 (2024, July 19).
 Minesweeper (video game).
 Wikipedia. https://en.wikipedia.org/wiki/Minesweeper_(video_game).

 So with all that being said, I chose my version of this game based on my wife's ideas!
 I asked her for ideas for a button to make it different, and her response was a shrimp emoji!
-That lead me down the road of creativity where we are today...
+She even created the logo you see above.
+All this lead me down the road of creativity where we are today...

 ## Information